JeffreySarnoff/TimeDates.jl/README.md

 ----

-DatesWithNanoseconds.jl is a rewrite of [TimesDates](https://github.com/JeffreySarnoff/TimesDates.jl) without time zones.
+This is a rewrite of [TimesDates](https://github.com/JeffreySarnoff/TimesDates.jl) without the time zone support.